 Should I use a CFD broker platform?

-The CFD trading platform is the best way to trade assets from multiple different asset classes on one platform.
+The trading platform is the best way to trade assets from multiple different asset classes on one platform.
 So, rather than opening trading accounts all over the place in an attempt to broaden your trading base, you can easily use a CFD trading platform to harness all the assets you want to trade within one account.
 This makes it easier and more manageable to handle.

 Furthermore, all CFD platforms in the UK are regulated and you’ll be enrolled into the Financial Services Compensation Scheme (FSCS) when you open an account.
 This is a form of trader insurance contributed by the broker on your behalf.
 The scheme provides for a maximum compensation of £50,000 to traders whose monies are lost as a result of broker insolvency or liquidation.